First-Class Plugin Architecture

 super_admin_logPrivileged operations log — only accessible to SuperAdmin

-historyCRUD operation history for all models (written by global After trigger)
+historyCRUD operation history for all models (written by global After trigger; toggle via MINDNET_ENABLE_HISTORY)

-job_entryPersisted job definitions — name, cron, enabled, last_run
+job_entryPersisted job definitions — name, cron, enabled, last_run, next_run

-job_runJob execution telemetry — start, end, success, output string
+job_runJob execution telemetry — start, end, status, output string

 Key enums (Core domain)